matackett/talks/README.md

 # talks

 ## Presentations
+WSDS 2019: *Using GitHub and RStudio to Facilitate Authentic Learning Experiences in a Regression Analysis Course* \[[slides](https://github.com/matackett/talks/blob/master/presentations/wsds-2019-regression.pdf)\]
+- Includes more details about the assignment workflow

 JSM 2019: *Using GitHub and RStudio to Facilitate Authentic Learning Experiences in a Regression Analysis Course* \[[slides](https://github.com/matackett/talks/blob/master/presentations/jsm2019-gh-rstudio-regression.pdf)\]

 ## Posters